phoenix125/AtlasServerUpdateUtility/readme.txt

 - Automatically download and install a new Atlas Dedicated Server: No need to do it manually.
 - Automatically keeps server updated.
 - Announce server updates and/or restarts in game, on Discord and Twitch.
-- KeepServerAlive: Detects server crashes (checks for AtlasGame.exe and telnet response) and will restart the server.
+- KeepServerAlive: Detects server crashes (checks for AtlasGame.exe and RCON response) and will restart the server.
 - User-defined scheduled reboots.
 - Remote restart (via web browser).
 - Run multiple instances of AtlasServerUpdateUtility to manage multiple servers.